Brooking Prize

 The Society offers the Brooking Prize annually for the best essay submitted in the field of construction law.

-It is named after The Hon Robert Brooking AO QC in recognition of his Honour’s pioneering contribution to the study and practice of construction law in Australia.
+It is named after The Hon Robert Brooking AO KC in recognition of his Honour’s pioneering contribution to the study and practice of construction law in Australia.

 Brooking Prize – A$5,000